LMagalhaesPI/digital-garden-jekyll-template/_notes/Designing Data Intensive Apps.md

 To make sure that the message broker doesn't delete messages that have not being consumed yet we have the acknowledgements from the consumers that it processed properly the message.

+*Event sourcing*

+- add link to event sourcing vs event-driven arquitecture event sourcing involves storing all changes to the application state as a log of change events.
+It is much easier to evolve the applications using it.

 Since applications using event sourcing usally saves a log of events and transform it into an applciation status it turns much more easier to detect and solve problems and recover data when something wrong or an exception happens. (storing snapshots)

 When using event sourcing the first interaction from the client would be a command (sync) with validations and a response to the user.
 Then an event will be created and published (async).
 We can have a second event as a result of a validation.
 It allow us to have async validations.